 Reducing Relocation Costs

 Cost cutting has become a way of life in the business world.
-Reducing employee relocations costs is good for the company’s bottom line.
+Reducing relocation costs covered by an employer is good for the company’s bottom line.
 The goal should be to cut back and control employee relocation expenses without compromising the experience of the relocating employee.
 Simple changes can result in substantial savings through reduced relocation expenses without sacrificing employee morale.

 1. Lay Down Clear Parameters in Your Employee Relocation Policy to Lower Relocation Expenses